marmooo/mGSL/README.md

 CC-BY-SA 4.0

 ## Attribution
-- The original of ancdic.tsv were created by [ANC Frequency Dictionary](http://www.jamsystem.com/ancdic/) (free)
+- The original of ancdic.tsv was created by [ANC Frequency Dictionary](http://www.jamsystem.com/ancdic/) (free)
 - The original of ja/booqs/*.csv were created by [BooQs](https://note.com/kawanjin01/n/na861d9264699) under the license of [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
 - The original of ja/ngsl/*.tsv were created by [NGSL](http://www.newgeneralservicelist.org/) under the license of [CC-BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/).